OpenSpartan/waittimes-datasets/README.md

 You can also analyze the data with the help of a tool like [DB Browser for SQLite](https://sqlitebrowser.org/).

 ![DB Browser for SQLite used to parse the OpenSpartan Wait Times Datasets](media/db-browser-sqlite.gif)

+## FAQ

+### I see that some data is missing in the Banished Honor and Tenrai IV datasets.
+What's up with that?

+During the data capture I was still stabilizing the tool against issues that resulted in data misses.
+That resulted in some gaps.
+Moving forward (starting with the Anvil operation), those gaps should be minimal (if any) and contain the full spectrum of data in 10 minute intervals.

+### Can you share the tool that captured this data?

+Planning on doing this in the future.
+For the time being, you can familiarize yourself with the process [on my blog](https://den.dev/blog/halo-infinite-playlist-wait-time-api/).

+### Can I use this data to render wait time graphs?

+Yes.
+What I have here is the raw data - you can use it to slice and dice the metrics as you see fit.